 *If you do not have access to the Internet from your residence, public computers can be found throughout many communities at public libraries, schools or educational centers, or government‐run facilities in your county.
 This portal, when live, will be mobile friendly allowing access from any smart phone or tablet.*

-A. You will need access to upload your: mortgage statement, copies of 2019, 2020 Federal tax returns, paystubs from recent or past employer, bank statements, unemployment statement (if applicable), photo ID, past due utility bill (if applicable), past due homeowner association bill (if applicable), and copy of your county tax bill (if applicable).
+A. You will need access to upload your: deed, property valuation statement, mortgage statement, current income documentations, bank statements, unemployment statement (if applicable), photo ID, past due utility bill (if applicable), past due homeowner association bill (if applicable), and copy of your county tax bill (if applicable).

 A. A HUD-approved housing counselor is specially trained and certified by the government to help you assess your financial situation, evaluate options if you are having trouble paying your mortgage loan, and make a plan to get you help with your mortgage.
 For the purposes of the Homeowner Assistance Fund program, your assigned counselor will assist you with your application/ housing needs.

 A. Once you upload a completed application with all the necessary documentation, your counselor will review and begin the submission process.
 Signatures will be completed by electronic signature.
-The entire process can take 45-days or more depending on the needs of the homeowners and the status of the completed application.
+The entire process can take up to 30 days or more depending on the needs of the homeowners and the status of the completed application.

 A. KHC has been chosen to administer this program and will launch statewide hopefully by the end of 2021.